capistrano/capistrano/documentation/overview/what-is-capistrano/index.markdown

 * To drive infrastructure provisioning tools such as *chef-solo*, *Ansible* or similar.

-Capistrano is also *very* scriptable, and can be integrated with any other Ruby software to form part of a larger too.
+Capistrano is also *very* scriptable, and can be integrated with any other Ruby software to form part of a larger tool.

 #### What does it look like?